bcgsc/abyss/README.md

 ============================================

-Strand-specific RNA-Seq libraries can be assembled such that the resulting unitigs, conitgs and scaffolds are oriented correctly with respect to the original transcripts that were sequenced.
+Strand-specific RNA-Seq libraries can be assembled such that the resulting unitigs, contigs and scaffolds are oriented correctly with respect to the original transcripts that were sequenced.
 In order to run ABySS in strand-specific mode, the `SS` parameter must be used as in the following example: